Cholesterol test results

 Key points about cholesterol test results

-• Cholesterol testing (or lipid testing) checks your levels of good and bad cholesterol to see if you need lifestyle changes or medicine to keep you healthy.
+• Cholesterol testing (or lipid testing) checks the levels of cholesterol in your blood to see if you need lifestyle changes or medicine to keep you healthy.

-• High levels of the 'bad' cholesterol can clog up your blood vessels, which can lead to heart attacks or strokes.
+• High levels of cholesterol can clog up your blood vessels, which can lead to heart attacks or strokes.

 Middle-aged Pasifika man outside his house